barbedStingray/react-router-practice/README.md

 Add routing and navigation to this app!

-- Setup the `Router` in `App`.
-- Add a `<nav>` element with links to /home, /about, or /allStudents
-- Add a new About page that says a little about the app (don't overthink this, just display a sentence or two)
-- Show the student list view from the /allStudents route.
-- Keep the Form in the /home route
+x Setup the `Router` in `App`. x Add a `<nav>` element with links to /home, /about, or /allStudents x Add a new About page that says a little about the app (don't overthink this, just display a sentence or two) x Show the student list view from the /allStudents route. x Keep the Form in the /home route
    - After successfully adding a new student, move us to `/allStudents`, but only on success